ThomasNorr/Q-SENN/ReadME.md

 All experiments on ImageNet in the paper skipped the dense training from scratch on ImageNet.
 The pretrained models are used directly.
 This can be replicated with the argument --do-dense False.
+## Citations
+Please cite this work as:
+Q-SENN
 ```bibtex
 @inproceedings{norrenbrock2024q,
   title={Q-senn: Quantized self-explaining neural networks},